PerlAlien/Alien-Build/README.md

 that are needed for libraries are cflags and libs.
 If at all possible you should also try to determine the version of the library or tool.

+## download hook

+    $meta->register_hook( download => sub {
+      my($build) = @_;
+    });

+This hook is used to download from the internet the source.
+Either as an archive (like tar, zip, etc), or as a directory of files (git clone, etc).
+When the hook is called, the current working directory will be a new empty directory, so you can save the download to the current directory.
+If you store a single file in the directory, [Alien::Build](https://metacpan.org/pod/Alien::Build) will assume that it is an archive, which will be processed by the extract hook below.
+If you store multiple files, [Alien::Build](https://metacpan.org/pod/Alien::Build) will assume that you have already performed the archive step and proceed to the build hook next.
+If no files are stored at all, an exception with an appropriate diagnostic will be thrown.

+**Note**: If you register this hook, then the fetch, decode and sort hooks will NOT be called.

 ## fetch hook

     package Alien::Build::Plugin::MyPlugin;